Three utilities problem

 The three utilities problem, also known as water, gas and electricity, is a mathematical puzzle that asks for non-crossing connections to be drawn between three houses and three utility companies on a plane.
 When posing it in the early 20th century, Henry Dudeney wrote that it was already an old problem.
 It is an impossible puzzle: it is not possible to connect all nine lines without any of them crossing.
 Versions of the problem on nonplanar surfaces such as a torus or Möbius strip, or that allow connections to pass through other houses or utilities, can be solved.

 This puzzle can be formalized as a problem in topological graph theory by asking whether the complete bipartite graph $K_{3,3}$, with vertices representing the houses and utilities and edges representing their connections, has a graph embedding in the plane.
 The impossibility of the puzzle corresponds to the fact that $K_{3,3}$ is not a planar graph.
 Multiple proofs of this impossibility are known, and form part of the proof of Kuratowski's theorem characterizing planar graphs by two forbidden subgraphs, one of which is $K_{3,3}$.

-The question of minimizing the number of crossings in drawings of complete bipartite graphs is known as Turán's brick factory problem, and for $K_{3,3}$ the minimum number of crossings is one.
+The general question of minimizing the number of crossings in drawings of complete bipartite graphs is known as Turán's brick factory problem.
+For $K_{3,3}$ the minimum number of crossings is one.

 $K_{3,3}$ is a graph with six vertices and nine edges, often referred to as the utility graph in reference to the problem.
-It has also been called the Thomsen graph after 19th-century chemist Julius Thomsen.
+It has also been called the Thomsen graph after the 19th-century chemist Julius Thomsen.
 It is a well-covered graph, the smallest triangle-free cubic graph, and the smallest non-planar minimally rigid graph.